 We tend to work from home about 80% of the time anyway, so for that it hasn’t been such a huge transition.
 Now working from home is great when the kids are out of the house and safely tucked up at either school or at Nannies, but right now they too are also working from home on school work.
 I’ve gone from being a stay at home Mum, who spends her time working on Photos, videos, access support assistant to Kris, doing the housework and dropping / collecting the kids to and from school, to doing all that whilst also homeschooling a six year old and two four year olds!

-Ok so we’re not technically homeschooling in the traditional sense, this wasn’t out of choice, it was once upon a time an option we considered, but the nature of our business meant it would be a hard task to juggle, so we opted to send them to school.
+Once upon a time we considered Home education, but the nature of our business meant it would be a hard task to juggle, so we opted to send them to school.
 They’re at a lovely little school where they all feel loved and part of a big family, they’re missing their friends and teachers immensely.
 The teachers were just as upset as us at having to say goodbye on March 20th, with them not knowing when they would be seeing the kids they’ve looked after day after day again.
 Our school stays in touch with us daily, and phones us once a week to check in and to chat to the children, so they know they’re ok and the children know that they are still very much a part of the school, or as our school likes to say they’re all puzzle pieces to the schools jigsaw.

 We’re also using this time to focus on Buddhism and the kids are loving watching Jataka stories on YouTube, and learning about Buddha, the importance (for us) to meditate, and how we can use these teachings in our everyday.